accessibilitywars/zaw2/content/builds/power-holosmith-ECSU.md

 Finally, you have 1 more CC skill, {{ skill(id="21661") }}.
 It should be your first option when it comes to CC, followed by {{ skill(id="6053") }} (Shield 4) and {{ skill(id="6054") }} (Shield 5).

 ## Video

+Outdated damage, but rotation is still the same.
+This does ~36.5K now.

 {{ youtube(id="HIGTdU60IU8") }}